-The report covers at least ten fully reported performance indicators in relation to Economic (EC), Environmental (EN), Human Rights (HR), Labour (LA), Social (SO) and Product

-Responsibility (PR) indicators.
-Unless otherwise stated, figures, facts and manager statements are valid for Swissport on a worldwide basis.
+The report covers at least 20 fully reported performance indicators in relation to Economic (EC), Environmental (EN), Human Rights (HR), Labour (LA), Social (SO) and Product Responsibility (PR) indicators and a corresponding disclosure of Swissport's management approach to each of the categories.
+Unless otherwise stated, figures, facts and manager statements are valid for Swissport on a worldwide basis and are measured and displayed in a manner which is according to the GRI protocol.
+All indicators, facts and figures are based on internal measured data.

-Our report has been verified by GRI to fulfil all requirements for application level C.
+Our report has been verified by GRI to fulfil all requirements for application level B.

-The GRI certificate on page 37 and the attached GRI 3.1 index from page 38 ff illustrate all the reported indicators and their corresponding location in the report.
+The GRI certificate on page 39 and the attached GRI 3.1 index from page 40 ff. illustrate all the reported indicators and their corresponding location in the report.